ARLEONTR/mtp/README.md

 # Building linux kernel on Mac M1 and running with Qemu

 [How To Build A Custom Linux Kernel For Qemu Using Docker by MGALGS](https://mgalgs.io/2021/03/23/how-to-build-a-custom-linux-kernel-for-qemu-using-docker.html)

+Instead of cross-compiling, we will use the Host Machine's build tools and use the adequate qemu.

 ## Prepare the docker image running Ubuntu 22.04